vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 Thanks to the magic of version control, you can see the first effort <a href="https://github.com/vsoch/algorithms/commit/b0d447b124647bf6b78c7535833c10b91f34f43b" target="_blank">here</a>.

-## Async.io for Asyncronous Events
+## Async.io for Asynchronous Events
 I thought that I could build up intensity by adding more fireworks to be fired toward the "finale" of the show.
 Specifically, I had a Fireworks class that would let me generate multiple fireworks, each having a start time, end time,